ibra-kdbra/JS_game_collections/README.md

 ## Introduction

 This project is all about creating games using pure JavaScript, HTML, and CSS.
 No libraries, no frameworks, just good old Vanilla JS.
-This approach provides a great way to learn the fundamentals of web development and the core JavaScript language.

 ## Why Vanilla JS?